-Estimated fallback migration success for wild steelhead, PIT tagged adults, reported for this study (mean = 59%; SD = 14%) was similar to the fallback migration success of known adult wild steelhead overshoots, tagged as juveniles, (mean = 69%; SD = 9%) during the study period (A.R.
+Estimated fallback migration success for wild steelhead, PIT tagged as adults, reported for this study (mean = 59%; SD = 14%) was similar to the fallback migration success of known adult wild steelhead overshoots, tagged as juveniles, (mean = 69%; SD = 9%) during the study period (A.R.
 Murdoch, WDFW, personal communication).
 Potential reasons for methodological disparities in fallback migration success percentages include intra- and inter-annual variability in the distribution of juveniles that were PIT tagged from downstream populations, and smaller sample size compared to adult steelhead that were PIT tagged at PRD.
 Furthermore, estimates of overshoot abundance in this study were based on the relationship between known overshoot fallbacks and fallback abundance estimates.
 Variability in annual PIT tagging rates of juvenile steelhead from any single population or subbasin required pooling of data across populations, thereby reducing the sample size used in the regression model (N = 8).
 Ideally, similar juvenile PIT tagging rates from all potential overshoot populations would increase the sample size of adult steelhead and potentially allow for population-specific relationships or simply a larger sample size for greater statistical power.
 While the fate of the component of the overshoot steelhead not observed downstream of PRD (annual mean = 41%) is unclear, we can report that only a small proportion of overshoot steelhead were detected in upstream tributaries (i.e., potential strays).
 Of those known overshoot steelhead that did not successfully fallback, only 16% (N =15) were last observed in tributaries, and only eight known overshoot steelhead (9% of unsuccessful known overshoot steelhead, or 4% of total) were detected during the spring spawning period.
 Although these percentages were not adjusted for detection probability, the mean detection probability of all the IPDS installed in every spawning stream upstream of Rock Island Dam was 0.894 (SD = 0.132) and ranged from 0.505 to 0.999 (Waterhouse et al. 2020), suggesting very few known unsuccessful overshoot steelhead went undetected.
 While several potential minor spawning areas were not monitored using IPDSs (Fuchs et al. 2021), we assumed that most unsuccessful overshoot steelhead suffered the same rate of mortality in the mainstem as non-overshoot fish or downstream passage-related mortality from turbine strikes, as opposed to successfully spawning in an unmonitored tributary above PRD.

 Summer spill programs and juvenile bypasses are shut down for the season in late August or early September because the juvenile outmigration period has ended (UCSRB 2018).
 Unfortunately, this coincides with the period when overshoot steelhead initiate their downstream migration back to their natal streams (Fuchs et al. 2021).
 However, surface spill passage routes are provided until November 15, but only at both Wanapum (i.e., bypass) and Priest Rapids dams (i.e., sluiceway) specifically for adult steelhead (GCPUD 2006).
 Downstream survival rates of adult salmonids via turbine passage are largely unknown but decrease as fish length increases (Coutant and Whitney 2000).
 Recent studies at McNary Dam evaluating the survival and downstream passage rates of adult steelhead reported that surface passage routes (i.e., temporary spillway weirs) were most effective during the day (Ham et al. 2021) with higher survival (97.7%) compared to turbine routes (90.7%; Normandeau Associates Inc, 2014) and could explain why fallback migration success decreased as the number of dams required to pass downstream increased.